OpenEvalProject/evals/manuscripts/elife-53518/v2/manuscript.md

 ![Figure 12.](https://cdn.elifesciences.org/articles/53518/elife-53518-fig12-v2.jpg)

 **Figure 12.:** (A) Sixteen groups of morphologically related neuron types were recovered across independent hemilineages, based on the adjacency matrix derived from NBLAST scores larger than 0.3.
 Shown side by side are the heatmap of NBLAST scores and the list of Vnd neuron types for the 16 non-overlapping similarity groups.
 Note that the extensive CREa1A/CREa2A and AOTUv4A/LALv1A inter-hemilineage analogies account for all four (#3/8/10/11) large groups with six or more members.
 (B–D) Representative neurons of the related neuron types for the similarity group #1 (B), #6 (C), and #16 (D).
 Note extensive overlap in both proximal and distal (B and C) or just proximal neurite elaborations (D), despite distinct hemilineage-characteristic primary projections.
 (E) Heatmaps of intra-hemilineage NBLAST scores, sorted based on the birth-order of neuron types (indicated with alternating x-tick and y-tick labels).
 Note distinct temporal patterns of relatedness in diverse hemilineages.
 The CREa1B hemilineage displays progressive changes, and the SMPp&v1B hemilineage exhibits both progressive and cyclic changes.
 By contrast, the CREa2B and SMPp&v1A hemilineages yield more neuron types that appear in various cyclic manners.
-Please find the complete set of hemilineage NBLAST heatmaps in Figure 1—source data 1.Figure 12—source data 1.
+Please find the complete set of hemilineage NBLAST heatmaps in Figure 1—source data 1.

 For NBLAST analysis of hemilineage temporal patterning, we clustered the all-to-all pairwise neuronal similarity scores according to hemilineages.
 When visualizing the NBLAST scores along the order of neuronal birth, diverse temporal patterns of relatedness emerge (e.g. Figure 12E).
 Only two relatively simple hemilineages, CREa1B and FLAa1, display progressive changes in morphology along an entire neuron series.
 By contrast, various degrees of cyclic changes (indicating recurrent relatedness) exist in all other hemilineages.
 Patterns of progressive and cyclic changes coexist in six hemilineages: AOTUv4B, CREa1A, CREa2A, SMPp&v1B, SMPad1, and WEDa1.
 Further, cyclical fluctuations in relatedness (with variable periods) extend throughout the remaining 17 Vnd hemilineages (e.g. CREa2B and SMPp&v1A in Figure 12E).
 Given NBLAST’s superb ability to detect local similarities, the widespread phenomenon of cyclic increases in similarity scores indicates the presence of recurrent morphological features.
 This aligns well with the insights we made above with manual analysis.
 Taken together, multiple hemilineage-characteristic features may recur at different frequencies to expand the morphological diversity of neurons in a combinatorial manner.